 Dzharylhach lighthouse, Maritime lighthouse on Dzharylhach Island, Ukraine

 The lighthouse appears on maritime charts as a reference point for fishermen and sailors who have worked these waters for generations.
-It serves as a symbol of the long connection between people and the Black Sea.
+Visiting the island, you can often spot fishing boats anchored nearby, a reminder of the long connection between the people of this coast and the Black Sea.

 The community of curious travelers